-Julius Pizzeria, South Brisbane: Fish Lane is quickly becoming one of Brisbane’s best dining districts thanks to some terrific eat and drink spots and mainstay Julius Pizzeria doesn’t disappoint.
+Julius Pizzeria, South Brisbane: Fish Lane has steadily established itself as one of Brisbane’s best dining districts thanks to some terrific eat and drink spots and mainstay Julius Pizzeria doesn’t disappoint.
 Relax in an intimate atmosphere and sample of the best white- and red-based pizzas in town, washed down with an Aperol Spritz.

 Beccofino, Teneriffe: The minds behind Julius Pizzeria are also responsible for iconic eatery Beccofino, which has been feeding Teneriffe locals for years.
 If you judge a pizza place on how its margherita pizza tastes, then prepare to be amazed by Beccofino’s offering.

-Pizzeria Violetta, various locations: Renata Roberts has created a mini empire within Kenmore with Stavros the Greek, Sichuan Bang Bang and Pizzeria Violetta in Kenmore, putting her spin on some of the world’s favourite cuisines.
+Pizzeria Violetta, Kenmore and Wilston : Renata Roberts has created a mini empire within Kenmore with Stavros the Greek, Sichuan Bang Bang and Pizzeria Violetta in Kenmore, putting her spin on some of the world’s favourite cuisines.
 Renata’s pizzeria offers classic pizzas fresh from an imported AVPN-approved wood-fired pizza oven, keeping things as traditional as possible.
-You can also get your hands on a slice in Paddington and Wilston.
+You can also get your hands on a slice at the brand’s second dispensary in Wilston.

 Prova Pizzeria, Stafford Heights: This Stafford Heights eatery boasts an authentic, imported Stefano Ferraro wood-fire pizza oven, and experienced hands in the kitchen.
 We’re talking a world-renowned pizzaiolo spinning the dough and creating some truly unique pizzas for you to sample.
 Sound’s pretty good, doesn’t it?